Build a gaming PC in 2017 – The Complete Guide (Updated!)

 Although the intel i7 is the current king of gaming performance, the i5 has a negligible drop in performance for a massive drop in cost.
 This processor is still capable of handling very advanced calculations with incredible efficiency, making it suitable for even the most demanding games on the market.
 This processor uses the most common LGA 1151 standard, so it gives us a large selection of motherboards to choose from and the ability to upgrade in the future should you feel it necessary.

 Building a gaming PC is about more than just picking the most powerful parts, it’s about making sure that they can last you a long time.
 Any money you save today will be wasted if your custom game PC burns out before it’s obsolete.
-Any gaming enthusiast is going to push their computer to the limit, so we made sure to get a high-quality CPU cooler to keep it running efficiently.
-The Hyper 212 is one of the top rated air coolers on the market, so you’ll be unlikely to experience any heat issues as long as you have your own custom computer
+Any gaming enthusiast is going to push their PC to the limit, so we made sure to get a high-quality CPU cooler to keep it running efficiently.
+The Hyper 212 is one of the top rated air coolers on the market, so you’ll be unlikely to experience any heat issues as long as you have your own custom PC.

 Motherboard: Gigabyte GA-Z170N

 Gigabyte has been a popular choice in desktops for many years.
 Their boards have proven to be rock solid, with very low rates of failure.
-Since powerful gaming desktops tend to be pushed to the limit, having a reliable board is essential.
+Since powerful gaming PCs tend to be pushed to the limit, having a reliable board is essential.
 Although the i5 processor can be used with older memory configurations, we selected a board that takes high-speed DDR4 memory to optimize read times, keeping your games snappy and smooth.

 Memory: G.Skill Ripjaws 4 Series 16GB